Mason

-I build AI systems that work in production, teach data science to Indigenous youth, and have advised on AI policy at the federal level.
+I build AI tools for organizations and tribal nations, teach data science to Indigenous youth and practitioners, and have advised on AI policy at the federal level.
 Most of my time goes to figuring out what a tool actually does for people — and whether it should exist at all.

 Things I've helped build.

-A mix of production tools, community platforms, and experiments.
+A mix of production tools, community platforms, and experiments — built mostly at Ode Partners and through IndigiGenius.

 Lakota AI Code Camp